Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 It would have been funny in any other circumstance; as it was, Lan Sizhui could only find relief at the sight of Lan Jingyi pushing past the burn to eat more, so that he would not lose face to Jin Ling.

 He left them to it and walked back to the kitchen.
-Mo Xuanyu was there still, leaning against the counter of the stove and watching the leftover congee still simmering there.
+Mo Xuanyu was still there, leaning against the counter of the stove and watching the leftover congee still simmering there.
 His head was turned to the empty cabinets he had rummaged through earlier, his eyes unseeing.
-He looked deep in thought.
+He seemed deep in thought.

 “Will he truly be okay?”
 Lan Sizhui asked him.